przemek83/volbx/README.md

 ![](exampleScreen.gif?raw=true "")

 ## Description
-Volbx is a graphical tool used for data manipulation and written in C++/Qt.
+Volbx is a graphical tool used for data manipulation written in C++/Qt.
 User can:
  * load data - opens xlsx and ods spreadsheet files,
  * filter data - filters panel can be used to define data range on each column,
  * select data - user can select rows on main data table,
- * visualize data - multiple types of diagrams built in (histogram, grouping, linear regression, quantiles), adjusts dynamically according to filtering and selection,
+ * visualize data - multiple types of built in diagrams  (histogram, grouping, linear regression, quantiles) which adjusts dynamically according to user actions,
- * order data - each column can be ordered ascending and descending,
+ * order data - each column can be ordered ascending or descending,
- * export data - selected set of data, together with linked plots, can be exported to xlsx spreadsheet file or CSV,
+ * export data - selected set of data, together with linked plots, can be exported to xlsx spreadsheet file or CSV.
- * and more.

 ## History
 Tool was originally created for real estate appraisal as it gives possibility, for people working in that area, to estimate past, current and future value of analyzed properties.
 When project/start-up was dropped, I've decided to release less specialized application as open source project.
 Most advanced and dedicated for real estates functionalities were cut out, basic and intermediate ones stayed.